trinsic-id/v2-sdk/docs/dotnet/index.md

 !!! note "Supported runtimes"
-    Xamarin targets for iOS and Android are fully supported using the same package dependencies.
-Support for Blazor in Web Assembly will be available in a future release.
+    .NET targets for iOS, Android, and Blazor are fully supported using the same package dependencies via .NET 6.

 ## Installation in a new project
 Add the required dependencies from [Nuget.org :material-open-in-new:](https://www.nuget.org/packages/Trinsic)